New Brunswick lawyers specializing in slip, trip and fall cases

 Property owners in New Jersey have a responsibility to keep their premises free of obvious hazards and dangerous conditions.
 If you are on someone else’s property and injure yourself as a result of a dangerous condition, the landowner or business proprietor may be liable for your injuries.
 A simple fall on a cracked sidewalk, a slippery grocery store floor, an icy sidewalk, or an uneven stairwell, can result in serious injuries and create financial burdens.

 The NJ landowner or business proprietor oftentimes claims that the injured person was negligent, resulting in the fall.
-If you are a New Jersey resident injured as a result of a fall, you should immediately contact an attorney to take steps that might increase your chances of recovering compensation.
+If you are a New Jersey resident injured as a result of a fall, you should immediately contact a personal injury attorney to take steps that might increase your chances of recovering compensation.
 For example, many businesses in our state use security cameras to videotape the interior and exterior of their property.
 The surveillance video is usually available for a short period of time before it is recorded over.
-An attorney can secure a videotape of the property condition or even your fall before it gets erased.
+An personal injury attorney can secure a videotape of the property condition or even your fall before it gets erased.

 Falls regularly result in injuries such as: Falls regularly result in injuries such as: